-Everything that follows needs to point, lean to, or propel you towards it.
-It’s the fundamental stone that develops alignment.
-Once you have this ready, everything that follows (from cascaded V2MOM statements to the rest of the VMOM) should answer positively to this single question:
+Everything that follows needs to point or propel you towards it.
+It’s the fundamental stone that develops company alignment.
+Once you have this ready, everything that follows (from cascaded V2MOM statements to the rest of the V2MOM) should answer positively to this single question:

-Does this help us move towards our Vision?
+Does this help us move toward our Vision?

 V2MOM example: Vision

-V2MOM Values are not the same as your cultural values.
+Think of V2MOM Values as your company or personal values.

 V2MOM example: Values

-There is no right or wrong answer here.
-A good practice is to write objectives, the goals that the team aims to achieve.
+In this section of V2MOM, you can add strategic objectives and initiatives, set goals that the team aims to achieve, or key projects you want to realize within a specific timeframe.
 Again, avoid including business metrics and numbers at this point.
-Follow the SMART model, and make them memorable so every team member can refer to them by memory when making a decision.
+Use the SMART model, and make them memorable so every team member can refer to them by memory when prioritizing their daily efforts.

 V2MOM example: Methods